CheeseCake87/wRPC/README.md

 #### Response

-`wrpc`: The server sends back what version of wRPC it's using to process requests/responses.
+`wrpc`: The server sends back what version of weeRPC it's using to process requests/responses.

 `ok`: A bool [true/false] value returned to be used to easily check if a response has been successful.